MartinSchill/house_price_prediction/README.md

-# house_price_prediction king county dataset
+# House Price Project (King County Dataset)

 ## Introduction
 My friend is an extraordinary good Freelance Data Scientist.
 He is currently looking for a partner to found a Data Science Company in King County, WA.
 Since there is a lot of money to be made there.
 He wants to help rich people to accomplish private goals with data.
-He is very smart and has already figured out which house would be perfect to start his business: It must be cheap, near his potentiell rich clients, should have a bathroom...thats about it

-## Now he wants to test me (his potential) partner, if I can come up with recommendations.
+He is very smart and has already figured out which house would be perfect to start his business: It must be cheap, near his potentiell rich clients, should have a bathroom...thats about it. ### Now he wants to test me (his potential) partner, if I can come up with recommendations.

 ## Questions to be asked
 * What does he have to do to find a relatively cheap property near his clients?